TV Capacitor Replacement Introduction

 Step 1: Safety Precautions

-Before you begin, it’s essential to prioritize safety:- Disconnect the TV from the power outlet and remove any attached cables.
+- Disconnect the TV from the power outlet and remove any attached cables.

 - Let the TV sit for at least 30 minutes to ensure any residual power has dissipated.